 Sir Francis Lacey scored 323 not out for Hampshire against Norfolk in Southampton, the highest score in a Minor County match (Hampshire did not become a first-class county until 1895).

 On the same day, in the same competition, cricket lost a little bit of its innocence.
 Australia, and Steve Waugh in particular, staged a deliberate go-slow (12 runs in ten overs) at the conclusion of a comfortable six-wicket victory over West Indies at Old Trafford.
-It was designed to enable West Indies to get through at New Zealand's expense, on run-rate.
-If that happened - which ultimately it didn't - Australia would have taken two extra points to the Super Six stage, having beaten the Windies but lost to New Zealand.
+It was designed to enable West Indies to get through at New Zealand's expense, on run rate.
+If that happened - it ultimately didn't - Australia would have taken two extra points to the Super Six stage, having beaten West Indies but lost to New Zealand.
 A forgettable and depressing match was at least memorable for one thing: the ball of the tournament from Glenn McGrath, an absolute jaffa to bowl Brian Lara.

 The Sussex allrounder Maurice "Chubby" Tate, who was born today, started life as an offspinner, but after ten years of modest success he repackaged himself as a quick bowler.
 The results were devastating.
 He made his Test debut two years later and had a storming start, with 65 wickets in his first ten matches.
 His Wisden obituary described him as "probably the first bowler to deliberately use the seam".
 He was also good enough with the bat to make a Test hundred, against South Africa at Lord's in 1929.